ory/dockertest/README.md

 ```

+## Troubleshoot

+### Out of disk space

+Try cleaning up the images with [docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes).

+### Removing old containers

+Sometimes container clean up fails.
+Check out
+[this stackoverflow question](http://stackoverflow.com/questions/21398087/how-to-delete-dockers-images) on how to fix this.

-Thanks to our sponsors: Ory GmbH & Imarum GmbH
+*Thanks to our sponsors: Ory GmbH & Imarum GmbH*